-In June 2022, Oxford Brookes received planning permission for two cutting edge, sustainable buildings for the Headington Hill site which will enhance STEM (science, technology, engineering, and mathematics) and creative industries activity.
-Our vision is to create a facility that not only allows our students and researchers to flourish, but brings the Oxford Brookes community together, boosts local collaboration and helps meet the needs of industry.
+In June 2022, Oxford Brookes received planning permission for two cutting edge, sustainable buildings on the Headington Hill site which will enhance STEM (science, technology, engineering, and mathematics) and creative industries activity.
 The new teaching and workshop buildings will be the new home for the Faculty of Technology, Design & Environment’s activity currently based at Wheatley Campus.
 Building work for the buildings began in January 2023 and we currently expect both buildings to open their doors in the 2024/25 academic year.